harshitvsaxena/Resources/Nginx-and-NodeJS-Communication/README.md

 #### Step 1.
 Copy-Paste

-We need to copy the `default` file at this location `/etc/nginx/sites-available/`:
+We need to create a copy of the `default` file at this location `/etc/nginx/sites-available/`:

 ```sh
 # cp /etc/nginx/sites-available/default /etc/nginx/sites-available/node